fsharp/fslang-design/RFCs/FS-1053-span.md

 Separately, C# attaches an `Obsolete` attribute to the `Span` and `Memory` types in order to give errors in down level compilers seeing these types, and presumably has special code to ignore it.
 We add a corresponding special case in the compiler to ignore the `Obsolete` attribute on `ByRefLike` structs.

+The F# compiler doesn't emit these attributes when defining `ByRefLike` types.
+Authoring these types in F# for consumption by down-level C# consumers will be extremely rare (if it ever happens at all).
+Down-level consumption by F# consumers will also never happen and if it does the consumer will discover extremely quickly that the later edition of F# is required.

 #### `byref` extension members